chenwangnida/MENHBSA4SWSC/README.md

 1. We have generated and uploaded a runnable jar (i.e, a MENHBSA4SWSC.jar file) in our code repository.

 2. To run MENHBSA4SWSC.jar via terminals, please use the following command line with five parameters: `java -jar MENHBSA4SWSC.jar out.stat problem.xml service-output.xml taxonomy.owl 0 0`.
-(Note that a full path of problem.xml service-output.xml and taxonomy.owl files must be given in the command line, you can download the dataset files from https://github.com/chenwangnida/Dataset).
+(Note that full paths of problem.xml service-output.xml and taxonomy.owl files must be given in the command line, you can download the dataset files from https://github.com/chenwangnida/Dataset).

-   - the first parameter: out.state is a path of an output file.
+   	- the first parameter: out.stat is a path of an output file.

    	- the second parameter: problem.xml is a path of a composition task file.

    	- the third parameter: service-output.xml is a path of web services file.

    	- the fourth parameter: taxonomy.owl is is a path of an ontology file.

    	- the fifth parameter: 0 is a seed number.

    	- the sixth parameter:
       - 0 refers to **MEEDA-LOP**
       - 1 refers to **MEEDA-OP**
       - 2 refers to **MEEDA-TP**
       - 3 refers to **MEEDA-OB**

+3. The output file, out.stat, records 100 rows (i.e., the number of generations) of space-separated values.
+For example, one row of values (0 1974 4416 0.551528) represents that generation counter is 0, initialization time is 1974ms, computation time of generation 0 is 4416ms, the best fitness found up to generation 0 is 0.551528).
+In addition, the last row of out.stat records the best composite service found by our algorithm (e.g., ).

 ## An Video Example for Running MEEDA algorithms